What To Do When Treating Insect Bites

 This can be treated a variety of over-the-counter itch-stopping products applied directly to the bite.
-One of our favorite instant-relief treatments is a topical anesthetic gel (Itch-X) applied to the bites.
-This may sting if the bit has been scratched open, but it works well otherwise.
+One of our favorite instant-relief remedies for treating insect bites is a topical anesthetic gel (Itch-X).
+This may sting if the bite has been scratched open, but it works well otherwise.
 Pink Calamine lotion or anti-itch cream with calamine can be very effective for itching, but be aware that if placed on a bite that has been scratched open, it may increase the chance of scarring.
 In order to avoid overdose, do not use oral anti-itch products at the same time.

 Apply a cold washcloth to any particularly large, burning, stinging or itching bites.
 An ice cube rubbed around individual bites works too.

 Flea bites and mosquito bites usually don’t require any special measures to prevent infection of the surrounding skin.
 Insect bites will normally have some amount of redness and swelling, as well as a bit of clear drainage.
 Spider bites, however, tend to create a much larger area of redness and swelling.
 While this is normal, it does increase the risk of infection developing in the bite.
 Before a bite becomes infected – here are some measures you can take to prevent a large spider bite from becoming infected.
 Follow these steps two or three times a day when treating insect bites so they don’t become infected:

 - Wash the bite with warm soapy water.

 - Apply some diluted hydrogen peroxide (mix ½ water with ½ peroxide).

 - Wash off the peroxide after two minutes.